Syniverse/Messaging-C-Plus-Plus/README.md

 - Zlib

 If you use a recent flavour of Linux, you should be able to use the packaged development versions of these libraries.
-The We have tested the SDK under Ubuntu zesty.
+We have tested the SDK under Ubuntu zesty.

 The SDK embed the [restc-cpp](https://github.com/jgaa/restc-cpp) C++ REST